 Using ST-3000 with any AV equipment, including both solid state and tube devices, improves the quality of sound reproduction.
-The most significant results are achieved when used the power conditioner is used with power amplifiers.
+The most significant results are achieved when the power conditioner is used with power amplifiers.
 During highly dynamic parts of an audio track (e.g. tutti fortissimo of a full symphonic orchestra, sounds of large ethnic drums, bass parts of experimental electronic music, cinematic SFX) a powerful amplifier must draw substantial current surges from a power supply unit, which can reach magnitudes of 50–100 A, while maintaining voltage levels without dips.
 An ordinary domestic socket, which is connected to a distribution board using long electrical cables, is not capable of providing such current levels due to relatively high output impedance.
 ST-3000 has an output DC resistance of 0.4 Ω therefore it can easily supply high current surges without facing voltage dips.
-This is achieved by using a transformer with a very large core and making it work with a minimal inductance.
+This is achieved by using a transformer with a very large core resulting in a very small magnetic flux density.
 In turn the response time of a power amplifier to a changing audio signal is reduced, which benefits reproduction of transients, especially in lower frequency bands.
 An audio reproduction system exhibits a wider dynamic range, which results in more realistically sounding musical instruments and cinematic SFX.

 Another problem in power supply of high-quality equipment is noises in electrical networks.
 They appear when switches and controllers of electrical motors, dimmers and regular lighting, as well as switch-mode power supply units of modern AV equipment are used nearby.
 High-quality CEE 7/3 sockets are galvanically isolated from an external electrical network.
 The transformer is equipped with a reliable electrostatic shield.
 Arriving electrical interferences are counteracted using a mutual cancellation principle.
 The secondary winding of the transformer is separated into two halves and has an artificial centre tap, which is connected to the earth clips of each socket outlet.
 The ST-3000 transformer was designed to work as low-pass filters with a cut-off at 800 Hz, since all electrical network interferences happen at much higher frequencies.
 Secondly, the filtering effect is caused by self-inductance of a very large core, because of which magnetic flux cannot change instantaneously under a transient disturbance.
 All of the above technical aspects allow to almost entirely remove electrical network noises providing reliable high-quality power supply to audio equipment.